snifflecry1/SauceDemoTesting/README.md

    - Click **"Save"** to apply the configuration.
    - To run the pipeline, click **"Build Now"** from the job's main page.

+There should be a report of test output once the build finishes